cpwr-devops/DevOps-Examples-Doc/docs/pipelines/basic_example_pipeline.md

 ![Parameterized Pipeline](./images/parametertized_pipeline.png)

 ### The pipeline parameters

-Successively add the following string parameters (the default values are the ones used for the examples).
+Successively add the following string parameters (default values are used in the examples).

 ![Adding parameters](./images/Adding_parameters.png)